Blog

 Induced Coma Prognosis.
 Recovery from a coma depends on the areas of the brain that are affected and how well the brain manages to prevent secondary injury as a result of prolonged faulty brain energy metabolism.
 This can sometimes be assessed through EEG testing.[27]
 Patients that take longer to achieve stability tend to have a much poorer prognosis.
 If the coma lasts for weeks to months, the patient may suffer from lifelong disability, be in a permanent vegetative state or pass away.
 Risk factors for longer coma durations include older age, kidney insufficiency, and systemic shock.
 The types of medications administered and whether cooling was also used or not can also affect the outcome.
 The best prognosis has been seen in using hypothermia and when treating status epilepticus with a drug-induced coma.[28]

 Optimizing Medically Induced Coma Recovery.
 Medical experts are trained to monitor the patient throughout the entire process to minimize the risk of complications.
 Keeping the patient at a cooler temperature is known to minimize potential brain damage and maximize recovery.
 During recovery from a medical coma, placing personal objects around the patient as well as encouraging social visits and support from family and friends, can help to reduce disorientation in susceptible patients.
 Depending on the length of the coma, rehabilitation may include the need for physiotherapy and/or an adequate exercise routine.
 It is advisable for the patient to engage in maintaining strict sleep hygiene, which demands setting a bedtime, lowering activity before bed, and getting light during the daytime.
 If the brain gets damaged, the patient may need to relearn basic life skills, demanding occupational therapy.
-Ubiquinol and B vitamins may greatly improve recovery outcomes.
+Ubiquinol and B vitamins help improve nerve function and, thus, may greatly improve recovery outcomes.

 Conclusion